Click for Cookbook LOGIN

 3.)
 No meat = sauce.
 There, debate ended.

 Be frugal!
-Keep your bones, peels, ends of veggies and everything for the stock (are you sensing a familiar theme here?).
+Keep your bones, peels, ends of veggies and everything for the stock (are you sensing a familiar theme here?) in the freezer until needed.
 Not only will your end result far exceed anything that you can buy, you will save a ton of money.

 Stock freezes well and is great to have on hand.
 Make sauce, gravy, soup, or stew.
-It will all be much better for the addition of homemade stock.
+It will all be much better for the addition of homemade stock and is likely very healthy for you.

 Learn more about the process to create a cookbook -- or